 For unscheduled outages and unexpected issues, you may receive email or text message notifications.
-Subscribe for these alerts by going to status.ccac.edu.
+Subscribe to these alerts by going to status.ccac.edu.

-ITS provides applications and services to support students including email, CCAC self-service, Blackboard, wireless on campus, Office 365 for personal use, and MyCCAC access.
+ITS provides applications and services to support students, including email, CCAC Self-Service, Blackboard, Wi-Fi on campus, Microsoft 365 (Office) for personal use and MyCCAC access.
 Students will need a CCAC NetID to access these services.

 The ITS ServiceDesk will provide support for the technology categories listed below.
 If you are using a technology product not included here, we may make a "best effort" to answer questions but cannot commit to full resolution or fulfilling your request.

 Academic Email through Outlook

 Mobile devices and tablets